This is the person who always seems to have the dirt on everybody. The person who runs an information-gathering system, with a network of informers.

 Chrysalis, the transparent-skinned owner of the Crystal Palace bar in the Wild Cards universe, uses a telepathic bartender and tiny spy-creatures spawned by a unique Joker to gather information— along with the traditional bribes and espionage.

 The sheer scale of the Star Wars universe dictates a rather absurd number of these.
-By far the best, though, is smuggler-in-chief Talon Karrde, whose organization, which took over after Jabba The Hutt's enterprises collapsed with his death, was basically built on information brokering.
+By far the best, though, is smuggler-in-chief Talon Karrde, whose organization, which took over after Jabba The Hutt's enterprises collapsed with his death, was built on information brokering.
 He ended up defaulting to the New Republic's sideafter Thrawn had him kidnapped to try and coax the location of a lost fleet out of him.
-In the Hand Of Thrawn duology, he took a certain crucial bit of intelligence to Supreme Commander Pellaeon in time for a Big Damn Heroes moment, and his organization sets up between the newly at peace New Republic and Imperial Remnant, making sure information flows freely to both sides so there won't be any nasty secrets.
-His old mentor basically knows everything, but withdrew from galactic affairs.
+In the Hand of Thrawn duology, he took a certain crucial bit of intelligence to Supreme Commander Pellaeon in time for a Big Damn Heroes moment, and his organization sets up between the newly at peace New Republic and Imperial Remnant, making sure information flows freely to both sides so there won't be any nasty secrets.
+His old mentor knows everything, but withdrew from galactic affairs.